michael-pacheco/rl-study-tictactoe-statemin/README.md

 		</li>
 	</ol>
 	<br>
-	If one of those properties hold, the following actions in each set are equivalent, as the board can be rotated to achieve any of the other states as a result of any of the equivalent actions:
+	If one of those properties hold, the following actions in each set can be thought of as equivalent, as the board can be rotated to achieve any of the other states as a result of any of the equivalent actions:
 	<br>
 	<ol>
 		<li>